Ylianst/ESP-IQ2020/documentation/protocol.md

 # Freshwater IQ

 This is a module that monitors Ph and Chlorine levels in the hot tub.
-It looks like it's using addresses `0x37` and `0x38` on the RS485 bus.
+It looks like it's using addresses `0x37` on the RS485 bus.
 The most common command is the IQ2020 controller polling for data like this:

 ```
 <-- 37 01 40 23D500